bcorporaal/the-manual/event-checklist.md

 <p align="center"><img src="/identity/ux_cocktail_hour_logo_text_v02.png" width=499 height=136 alt="UX Cocktail Hour Rotterdam logo"></p>

 # Event checklist
 Below are some things that have proven to be useful to put on your to-do list.
-See the [hosting guidelines](/hosting-guidelines.md) for a general outline.
+See the [hosting guidelines](/hosting-guidelines.md) for a general outline of the event.

+### What we need to announce the event

+1. Location
+2. Date & Starting time
+3. General theme
+4. Number of seats available

 ### Planning the meetup